 Equivalent of UCD Chem 107A-B and Physics 5A-C or 9A-C, or consent of instructor.
 Please email firstname.lastname@example.org if you have any questions.

 The class will meet Fridays from 11:00 – 11:50 AM for lecture during Fall quarter.
-Lab sections will be Fri. afternoons at 1 and 3:30 PM (other times are possible if enough people can agree on a time).
-The first class meeting of Fall Quarter is Fri., September 28.
+Lab sections will be Fri. afternoons at 1 PM (other times are possible if enough people can agree on a time).
+The first class meeting of Fall Quarter is Fri., Oct.
+2.

-Lecture will meet in Room 180 of Medical Sciences C. Labs will meet at the NMR spectrometers: Rooms 18, 19, and 25 of MS1-D. Your lab assignment will be given after the first lecture.
+Lecture will via Zoom.
+Link to be sent later.
+Labs will meet at the NMR spectrometers: Rooms 18, 19, and 25 of MS1-D. Your lab assignment will be given after the first lecture.
 See map for lab and office locations.